Self-managed super funds (SMSFs)

 These rules include that:

-- an SMSF can only have between one to four members
+- an SMSF currently can only have between one to four members

 - each member must be a trustee (or director if there is a corporate trustee) and has to carry out the role of trustee or director.
 This means each member has important legal duties

-- you can only use the money in the fund only to provide retirement benefits
+- you can only use the money in the fund to provide retirement benefits

 - you can only create and follow an investment strategy that ensures the fund is likely to meet your retirement needs